Convento de Santo Domingo, Cartagena

-The Convento de Santo Domingo is a convent established from the 16th century in the city of Cartagena de Indias, in Colombia.
-Its canonical name was "Convento de San Daniel".
-Until 19th century maintained a community of friars of the Dominican Order.
-The building was then expropriated and handed over to the diocese of Cartagena, serving as a seminary, college and then institute of fine arts.
+The Convento de Santo Domingo is a Catholic convent established from the 16th century in the city of Cartagena, Colombia.
+Its canonical name was Convento de San Daniel.
+Until 19th century, it housed a community from the Dominican Order.
+The building was then expropriated and handed over to the Archdiocese of Cartagena, serving as a seminary, college and an institute of fine arts.
 It is one of the most important tourist sites in the city.